TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * Add slash command /grm search to bring up audit window with search

 * When configuring a guild for the first time, scan the log for recent changes and add those to the log immediately.

-* Auto set join date when installing GRM or configuring for a guild for the first time.
--- GRM.EpochToDateFormat ( math.floor (C_Club.GetClubInfo(GRM_G.gClubID).joinTime ) / 1000000 )

 # **SUGGESTIONS**